AlierPM/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: Desktop Version
+# Portfolio: Added Animations and transitions to my Portfolio website
-## Fourth Milestone:
+## Milestone:
-  * In this milestone; I built on my previous completed responsive mobile version to create a responsive designs on all desktop screens
+  * In this milestone; we as a team; coding partners added animation and transition to our projects in our pair programming session.
 ### Descriptions:

-* Applied UIs design principles
-* Used media queries to make sure that my website displays correctly on desktop screens.
+* add some transitions and animations to my portfolio website
-* Used Grid and Flexbox layout elements on the page
+* complete the work by doing pair programming with my coding partner to implement the changes to both of our projects.
+* Aim to make our portfolios more attractive!
+* created a new branch in my repository for this exercise.
-* Replicated the figma template design I had chosen for my portfolio project
+* Improve user experience of my portfolio